Jem212Mac/juniper-cocktails/README.md

 ![Juniper Cocktails](https://github.com/Jem212Mac/juniper-cocktails/assets/89839563/d56823ab-423b-4fcf-904e-6a5738da4f27)

 The application initially requests the user to 'Input Customer Feedback'; the user is faced with a number of questions to ensure that feedback is provided in a clear and consistent manner, focussing on specific feedback criteria; location, staff friendliness, staff professionalism, venue, price, quality and range/variety of cocktails.
+All data input is checked to ensure that it is valid, and if not, the user is asked to input the data again.
+It should not be possible to input any invalid data.
+In addition, valid data is 'tidied up' before it is added to any Google worksheets using the python 'title' and 'capitalize' methods.

 ![Application 1](https://github.com/Jem212Mac/juniper-cocktails/assets/89839563/3b4ed2a0-bfaa-4ca7-aca6-056f13292928)